 Currently, the system is in the late stages of testing with GPs, other healthcare professionals, and members of the public.
 Our current grant funding is supporting us to work with an academic team at the University of Oxford to validate our results against existing outcome measures.
 In parallel, we are working with an industry partner to pilot the system to support patients, and explore outcome based commissioning.
 We plan to go-live with the first full users in the second half of 2018.

 For more information, especially if you’d like to discuss working with us to pilot the system, please contact us: firstname.lastname@example.org

 This was originally featured as a guest article, by Nick de Pennington (Founder and CEO at Ufonia), in the Spring 2018 issue of Digital Horizons.

-Nick is a guest author who is currently working as a digital health innovation lead for one of the largest NHS teaching trusts in the UK.
+Nick is a guest author who is currently working as deputy chief information officer for one of the largest NHS teaching trusts in the UK.
 As a startup entrepreneur, co-founder of the health innovation lab, university tutor and experienced clinician, Nick offers a unique insight and expertise into accelerating the benefits of digital technology in healthcare.
 Nick initially trained as a neurosurgeon and has over 15 years of frontline clinical experience in the NHS.